 Previous members:

-- dr Magdalena Sieniawska (PhD at CAMK).
+- dr Magdalena Sieniawska (PhD at CAMK; now data scientist in the private sector)

 Software projects I like